t2linux/T2-Ubuntu/README.md

 Bootloader is configure correctly out of the box.
 No workaround needed.

-**IF YOU UPDATE THE KERNEL, REMEMBER TO ADD THE REQUIRED DRIVERS AGAIN.**
-Check <https://github.com/marcosfad/mbp-ubuntu/blob/master/files/chroot_build.sh> to see how it is done.

 ## Installation

 1. Reduce the size of the mac partition in MacOS